Factbox: Turkey's Russian missile deal strains ties with Washington

 Under the CAATSA legislation, which targets purchases of military equipment from Russia, U.S. President Donald Trump should select five of 12 possible sanctions ranging from banning visas and denying access to the U.S.-based Export-Import Bank, to the harsher options of blocking transactions with the U.S. financial system and denying export licenses.

-Despite Erdogan’s assurances after meeting Trump last month that Turkey would not face sanctions, Washington also plans to remove it from the program to produce the Lockheed Martin F-35 fighter jet, an aircraft Turkey is helping to build and plans to buy.
+Despite Erdogan’s assurances after meeting Trump last month that Turkey would not face sanctions, Washington also plans to remove it from the program to produce the Lockheed Martin (LMT.N) F-35 fighter jet, an aircraft Turkey is helping to build and plans to buy.

 Turkey is furious about U.S. support in Syria for the Kurdish YPG militia, which Ankara sees as a terrorist group.
 Washington is coordinating with Ankara and the YPG to establish a safe zone on Turkey’s southern border.
 Ankara wants YPG fighters to withdraw from the area to secure its border, and Washington wants guarantees that the U.S.-backed YPG forces which defeated Islamic State will not be harmed.